-With 5% of adults around the world suffering from clinical depression, it’s not uncommon to find yourself dating someone with depression.
+With many adults around the world suffering from clinical depression, it’s not uncommon to find yourself dating someone with depression.
 But depression doesn’t have to get in the way of having a healthy and fulfilling relationship.

 What do I need to know?